spotflow-io/device-sdk/zephyr/design/metrics/implementation_guide.md

     range 128 2048
     help
         Size of the buffer used for CBOR encoding of metric messages.
-        Increase if you have metrics with many dimensions or long names.
+        Increase if you have metrics with many labels or long names.

 config SPOTFLOW_METRICS_MAX_REGISTERED
     int "Maximum number of registered metrics"